 There are two days dedicated to Europe in May, the 5th, that marks the establishment of the Council of Europe in 1949 and the 9 of May that commemorates the French foreign minister Schuman declaration in 1950 that made a step towards the creation of the European Union.

 This is an ideal occasion to participate in the festivities that grow importance about solidarity in Europe.
 Especially now, in this climate of uncertainty between EU and its members, it is important to remember all the great achievements that were implemented during the past years.

-In Vilnius, Europe day will be commemorated in Gediminas avenue.
-All the weekend this street will transform into the open food market, there different European countries will present their national food.
+In Vilnius, Europe day will be commemorated in Gediminas Avenue.
+All the weekend this street will transform into the open food market where different European countries will present their national food.
 The concerts and active leisure such as ice hockey, chess and disc golf will take place as well.

 7th of May: Mother’s Day

 On the 1st Sunday of May Lithuanians celebrate the Mother’s day.
 It is the day when people express their appreciation and love towards mothers.
 Usually, Lithuanians not only give flowers and candies for their mums but also spend some time together and give them some rest by taking over their regular duties.
 Thankfully, this celebration in Lithuania is not so widely commercialized, but still, flowers’ sellers prepare for celebration much in advance.